Survey Results - Trainee feedback on Charles Russell Speechlys LLP

 - Our real estate and disputes team spans transactional and contentious work over a range of development, planning, environmental, regeneration and investment specialisms.

-What we’re looking for: We look for candidates to achieve a minimum of a 2(1) in their degree as well as showcasing how you align with our values of being authentic, collaborative, committed and forward looking.
+What we’re looking for: We look for candidates to achieve ideally a minimum of a 2(1) in their degree as well as showcasing how you align with our values of being authentic, collaborative, committed and forward looking.
 We also look for other key attributes, such as being client centric, committed to driving high standards, commercially minded, and mindful of your own personal impact and growth.

 What you’ll do: We offer training contracts in our London, Cheltenham and Guildford offices.
 Our preference is for candidates to undertake the Solicitors Qualifying Exam going forward, however our training contract will also support those who have already commenced or completed the LPC.
 Please note, we will only sponsor the SQE going forward.

 ‘Qualifying work experience’: Once you’ve passed your SQE LLM (including your SQE 1 and SQE 2 exams), you’ll join us at the firm for two years of ‘qualifying work experience’.
-This will consist of four six-month seats, giving you the opportunity to experience a range of different practice areas and engage in high-level work with both private and commercial clients.
-We provide a practical learning environment for trainees where emphasis is given to early responsibility and supervised client contact.
+This will consist of four six-month seats, giving you the opportunity to experience a range of different practice areas and get involved in high-level work with both private and commercial clients.
+We provide a practical learning environment where emphasis is given to early responsibility and supervised client contact.

-We also encourage you to get involved beyond the day to day work through our responsible business activities, whether that’s through our pro bono practice, volunteering with our CRS Foundation, or getting involved in diversity and inclusion initiatives.
+We also expect you to get involved beyond the day to day work through our Responsible Business activities, whether that’s through our pro bono practice, volunteering with our CRS Foundation, or getting involved in diversity and inclusion initiatives.
 We place a strong emphasis on pro bono work during your training contract, and you’ll have the opportunity to support our social housing, family or employment pro bono clinics alongside our other programmes such as disability benefits appeals.
-You can find out more in our responsible business reports on our website.
+You can find out more in our Responsible Business reports on our website.

 Your legal training will also be supplemented by our CRS Business School which has specific development programmes for each stage of your career, including the Ignite programme which is designed for trainees to build professional and commercial skills.